CSE232-MSU/CSE232/syllabus.md

 If your lab falls on a day when the university isn't holding classes, you will be given credit for the lab.
 However, you are responsible for reading the lab and being comfortable with the content covered even if you aren't required to complete it (lab content will appear on homework assignments and exams).

 __Section 730__: Students that are assigned to this section, or those who wish to not attend their in-person section, can complete the Mimir assignment by Friday at 10pm for lab credit.
-There will also be an optional, weekly, synchronous, Zoom lab session offered for those who would like to complete the lab with a parter and with TA supervision.
+There will also be an optional, weekly, synchronous, Zoom lab session offered for those who would like to complete the lab with a parter and with TA supervision as mentioned previously.

 ### Communication